suttacentral/bilara-data-integrity/README.md

 Saves files to /migration_differences.
 Works by diffing text based on ms IDs, stripping punctuation, ṃ/ṅ differences, markup, handles some quote mark cases.

-`File with the key: 'sn48.147-158' is missing in the root or reference directory` 4 false positives of this error.

-10 false positives of "contains many ms ids" or "does not contain ms ids"

 Script does not currently alias ṃ and ṁ.
 This will show many bugs unless you replace: ṃ --> ṁ, ṁg --> ṅg, ṁk --> ṅk.

 86 false positives.